 We have lots of roses on the other side of this garden and are unsure about how to tame/contain them.
 The two large rose bushes throw out tentacles that climb up to the sky and then arch down, like dozens of this thing overlapping again and again.

-The recent flood washed up a lot of logs in our neighbor's yard, and he set them out by the side of the road to be removed by the city.
+Our neighbor cut down a large, dead tree, and he set the logs out by the side of the road to be removed by the city.
 Jeff saw one of them and thought it might make a nice display element in the roses, so the two of us rolled that heavy thing down the street (Jeff did 90% of the work while I gave it a few kicks here and there) and installed it.
 We like how it looks semi-human, and I can't wait for those roses to bloom.

 This is the east side of our weirdo house.
 The redbud trees are in bloom!